dmarkey/credstash-kubernetes-controller/README.md

-## A kubernetes controller that pulls secretsa out of credstash based on a CRD
+## A kubernetes controller that pulls secrets out of credstash based on a CRD

 More details to follow